bbrownekianda/docs/platform/gettingstarted.md

 4. Click on the OK button ![OK button](images/ok.png) when you are finished editing the process.

 5. Your process is now available to start editing.
-Go to [Form Designer](platform/form_designer.md) to find out more on how to edit your process.
+Go to [Form Designer](platform/form_designer.md) to find out more on how to customise your process.